-From being shadowed home by a Pontianak to knocking sounds and rattling doorknobs during the 7th month, strap yourself in for a wild ride with these 8 real-life haunted stories that are bound to give you the chills.
+From being shadowed home by a Pontianak to knocking sounds and rattling doorknobs during Hungry Ghost Festival, strap yourself in for a wild ride with these real-life haunted stories that are bound to give you the chills.

 I was OT-ing – it was about 10.30pm and I was the last person in the office.
 I packed to leave, turned off the office lights and went downstairs to wait for my Grab.
 I was hoping for some company, but the security uncle was not there – I was all alone.